alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 {{% note %}}
 - when you have synchronous calls to other service you are not decoupled from them
 - There is even cascading possible without your knowledge
-- your boundaries are not defined
+- your domain boundaries are not clear because you don't own it
 - slow services are forced to scale by faster services
 - additional latency
 {{% /note %}}